sosy-lab/benchexec/README.md

   and automatically executing them on large sets of input files
 - generation of interactive tables and plots for the results

-Unlike other benchmarking frameworks, BenchExec can accurately measure and control the resource usage of benchmarked tools, even if they spawn subprocesses.
+Unlike other benchmarking frameworks,
+BenchExec is able to reliably measure and limit resource usage of the benchmarked tool even if the latter spawns subprocesses.
 In order to achieve this,
 it uses the [cgroups feature](https://www.kernel.org/doc/Documentation/cgroup-v1/cgroups.txt) of the Linux kernel to correctly handle groups of processes.